 Which pain killer works best for you?

 I hope you’ve found this overview of non-prescription pain killers helpful.
-Please answer the poll below.
 If you have any questions, comments, or product recommendations, please use the comment form below.

 Click here to read about methods of pain relief for tennis elbow.